binyamin12302/movie-app/README.md

 The app is Single Page Application (SPA) using modern practices like Context and Reducer.

-The combination of Context and Reducer gave me the the ability to keep my code organized and manageable.

 The management of the users on the app is with the help of firebase.
-Firebase provides validations and login via social networks.

 ## Tech Stack